milesj/build-tool-config/README.md

 * `build-lib` - Builds the library using Babel.
   * Pass `--no-clean` to disable automatic target cleaning.
-* `bundle-lib` - Bundles the library into a single file using Rollup.
+* `bundle-lib` - Bundles the library into a single file using Webpack.
 * `run-linter` - Lints files using ESLint.
-  * Pass `--parallel` to run tests simultaneously.
 * `run-tests` - Runs unit tests using Jest.
 * `run-coverage` - Runs unit test code coverage using Jest.
 * `type-check` - Statically analyzes and type checks files using Flowtype.